Police Reports Are Not Always Correct

 The short answer is no, a faulty accident report does not mean your personal injury case is doomed.
 It may make it slightly harder to prove the other party’s negligence if the police let them off the hook, but it will not necessarily ruin your chances of fair compensation.
 A competent attorney will conduct a separate investigation if necessary, working with crash scene reconstruction professionals, additional witnesses that were not contacted, and expert witnesses if necessary.

 Call an Orlando Personal Injury Lawyer for Assistance

-The experienced Orlando auto accident lawyers at the Payer Law Group can help you prove your innocence and the other party’s negligence in causing the crash and your resulting injuries.
+The experienced Orlando auto accident lawyers at the Payer Law can help you prove your innocence and the other party’s negligence in causing the crash and your resulting injuries.
 To get started today, call 407-307-2979 to schedule a free consultation.